dbt-labs/handbook/docs/culture.md

 🚧 There are different tax consequences for ISO and NSO options.
 Additionally, tax rules vary across jurisdictions.
 Employees are strongly encouraged to consult with a tax advisor before making any relocation decision.

 ‼️ **If there is a lapse in providing services to the Company, this will qualify as a termination and all unvested options will be canceled.
 If a team member is rehired and resumes providing services to the Company, any grant associated with employment will need to go through the new hire process for equity.
 This means that a team member would receive a new strike price, vesting period, etc.**

-## Office Strategy

-#### Goals of our offices:

-1. **Support Community Development:** Establish an environment that embodies and amplifies dbt culture and values.
-    1. Provide a space for teams to use for “on-sites”
-    2. Support in-person customer interactions
-2. **Drive Productivity:** Provide a space for local employees to work outside the home in lieu of Liquidspace rentals

-#### Our offices are NOT:

-1. **A place for local team members to collaborate**: meetings need to be inclusive of all team members.  ***In our perfect world, everyone in a meeting is in a Zoom or everyone in the meeting is in a room** (*even if it requires hopping on a plane).
-2. **A marketing effort:**  Many companies use real estate as a status symbol and to amplify their brand awareness.
-This is expensive and unrelated to our core workplace values (productivity, inclusivity, and community)
-3. **An incentive to work in person vs at home:** We believe the best talent can come from anywhere and support employees in choosing the home and office environment that best serves them.
-We will not spend money on excessive meal budgets and in-office perks to motivate employees to choose to come in the office vs work at home.

-#### How & when we build offices?

-**How we choose where offices go:**

-1. **Proximity to team members**
-    1. Offices that are near existing concentrations of team members will get the highest utilization
-        1. Generally when there are >30 employees within 30 miles of a location we will begin evaluating a permanent space in that region
-    2. Offices near existing teams decreases travel spend, as a portion of the team will not need to travel for on-site events
-2. **Proximity to partners, customers and other external stakeholders**

-**How we determine office size?**

-1. Number of employees in the region and estimated growth - **This number is used to determine the number of desks / call rooms we need in the office.**

-*Example:*

-- Average lease term is 3-5 years, so we need to buy space to support the company for a minimum of the next 2 years of growth.
-- Currently we are approaching 30 employees w/in 30 miles of San Francisco who would potentially go into the office.
-Total company headcount growth is expected to grow at 100%+ for the next 2 years, so we want the office to scale to when the bay area team is ~120 people
-- If we assume that no more than 50% of employees are in the office on a given day, we would want an office that supports ~60 desks

-2. Scale of the organization as a whole, and the need for additional collaboration spaces - **This number is used to determine number of conference rooms/scale of those spaces**

-*Example:*

-- Total number of team on-sites being hosted in the office per year
-- Average size of the team visiting the office
-- Number of external / customer meetings being held in the office

-**What is our target layout?*

-1. Conference room strategy:
-    -  Large rooms to support team on-sites- Optimize rooms to have Zoom Room with great remote collaboration technology so if an employee is unable to travel they can engage with the discussion on their screen
-    -  Smaller call rooms so employees can take meetings in a quiet space as needed
-    -  Few to zero offices / small breakout spaces to disincentivize in-person collaboration with partial teams
-2. Open floor plan with desks to support employees working outside their home as needed

-### Regional Offices

-Learn more about our regional offices [here](#regional-offices).

 ## Diversity, Equity and Inclusion